coderefinery/installation/content/conda.md

   $ echo 'eval "$($HOME/miniconda3/bin/conda shell.bash hook)"' >> ~/.bashrc
   ```

-  If you prefer not to edit your `.bashrc`, you can also run this command after opening your terminal
+  If you prefer not to edit your `.bashrc`, you can also run this command after opening your terminal (each time you open one)
   and it will bring all `conda` commands "into view":
   ```shell
   $ eval "$($HOME/miniconda3/bin/conda shell.bash hook)"